Jumaruba/jtimesched/docs/03_assignment/03_assignment.md

 - `column`;
 - `isRunning`;

-2. **Characteristics of each parameter**: Let's look at what are the ranges of each parameter and explain them.
+2. **Characteristics of each parameter**: Let's identify the ranges of each parameter and explain them.
 - `row`: is an integer, thus belongs to the range [-Integer.MIN_VALUE`, `Integer.MAX_VALUE`].
 It represents the project position in the rows;
 - `column`: is an integer and belongs to the range [-Integer.MIN_VALUE`, `Integer.MAX_VALUE`].
 It represents the column identification number;
 - `isRunning`: can be true or false. **It's not received by the function**, but we set it at the creation of the `Project` class which is added to the  `ProjectTableModel`.
 It defines if the counter is running or not;